'Our own dynasty': Kansas City fetes latest Super Bowl win

 KANSAS CITY, Mo.
-(AP) — Fans lined up Wednesday to get a prime spot in downtown Kansas City as the city celebrates the Kansas City Chiefs' second Super Bowl championship in two years.
+(AP) — Fans lined up Wednesday to get a prime spot in downtown Kansas City as the city celebrates the Kansas City Chiefs' second Super Bowl championship in four NFL seasons.

-Chiefs coach Andy Reid and Super Bowl MVP quarterback Patrick Mahomes will join teammates, family and Chiefs officials as they ride in open-air vehicles down a main downtown street to a rally at Union Station.
+Chiefs coach Andy Reid and Super Bowl MVP quarterback Patrick Mahomes were riding in double-decker buses, joined by teammates, family and Chiefs officials, in front of fans standing up to 10 people deep as the parade rolled down a main downtown street on the way to a rally at Union Station.

+Chiefs owner Clark Hunt stood in one of the buses holding the Lombardi Trophy, denoting the Chiefs 38-35 win over the Philadelphia Eagles in the Super Bowl on Sunday.
+He later handed it off to players, who passed it around.

 Most schools, many businesses and some government offices in the Kansas City metro area were closed to allow fans to enjoy the festivities.

-Note: This story has been updated to correct that it's Kansas City’s second championship in four seasons, not in two years.